electron/electron/docs/development/releasing.md

 [Version Change Rules](../tutorial/electron-versioning.md#version-change-rules)
 for more information.

+**NB:** If releasing from a branch, e.g. 1-8-x, check out the branch with `git checkout 1-8-x` rather than `git checkout -b remotes/origin/1-8-x`.
+The scrips need `git rev-parse --abbrev-ref HEAD` to return a short name, e.g. no `remotes/origin/`

 ## Set your tokens and environment variables
 The Electron S3 Bucket in LastPass has environment variables needed for the release process.
 If you don't have access to this, make a request similar to